 I also enabled a DAF | Donor Advised Fund “widget” to the WordPress website.
 We know from research that donor advised funds are the source of charitable donations across the Coastal Bend.
 It is our hope to orchestrate introductory meetings with professional advisors to simply let them know about the programs the Art Center provides, and the value of the Art Center to the region’s quality of life.

-In 2018, the Port Aransas Art Center is embarked upon its first #GivingTuesday year-end giving campaign.
+In 2018, the Port Aransas Art Center embarked upon its first #GivingTuesday year-end giving campaign.
 To view my slide presentation about our campaign preparation and some of our graphic designs for social posting, see below.
-We hope this will be a new annual “tradition,” and that it will help the Art Center harness the benefits of the traditional year-end giving season, which is when so many choose to make their charitable donations.
+I had hoped this will be a new annual “tradition,” and that it will help the Art Center harness the benefits of the traditional year-end giving season, which is when so many choose to make their charitable donations.

 At the outset of 2018, the Art Center’s leadership expressed a need for a new logo.
 We knew then we needed to upgrade the website, and I did that with WordPress.
 I suggested they consider the graphic design program at Texas A&M University Corpus Christi, and TAMUCC stepped up to the plate in September.
 By the conclusion of 2018, website visitors saw dramatic changes to the website’s “brand” and overall look, as well as to the Art Center’s social postings.
 My PowerPoint shares a few of the designs, and we are all grateful to TAMUCC for supporting the Art Center is such a generous, creative way.

-Last but not least, core fundraising documents and photographs are being saved in the “cloud,” with access provided by secure link to key players on the Board.
-In this way, if lost or misplaced they can be retrieved at any time and remotely from any location.
+Last but not least, core fundraising documents and photographs were being saved in the “cloud,” with access provided by secure link to key players on the Board.
+In this way, if lost or misplaced they could be retrieved at any time and remotely from any location.